Baby Ballet: One 45 minute class per week for toddlers ages 2 1/2-3. The focus is on encouraging following instructions, taking

 Students perform a segment in the Spring Performance.
 Students at this level may consier auditioning for a place in the Junior

 Company.
-Company members must attend class a minimum of 3 ballet classes per week.
+Company members must attend class a minimum of 3 ballet classes per week and one jazz or lyrical.

 Ballet 4 Four 1 ½ hour classes per week.
 Age becomes less important than ability and maturity of the dancer.
 All of the studies